AbdeltwabMF/devault/README.md

 ###	:art: [Color Reference](https://coolors.co/palette/264653-2a9d8f-e9c46a-f4a261-e76f51)

-### What is Devault?
+### :microphone: What is Devault?
-Decentralized storage is one of the hottest blockchain use-cases.

-## Why Decentralized Vault?
+Devault is a decentralized, self-hosted, end-to-end encrypted, and alternative to proprietary and centralized cloud storage.

+### :mag: Why Devault?

-- It is a decentralized storage system that is based on blockchain.
+- It is decentralized cloud storage based on blockchain.
-- It encrypts data and stores it in a decentralized cloud.
+- It uses client-side encryption/decryption.
-- It breaks apart the users’ files and distributes them across multiple nodes on their network.
+- It breaks apart the users’ files and distributes them across multiple nodes on the network.
-- The encryption & decryption is done on the client-side witch is make a lot of sense for the user.
-- Only users who have a wallet can access the data.
-- Only users who have the key can access the data.
-- The smart contract is upgrade-able, so the data is never lost when there is a bug fix.
+- The smart contract is upgradeable, so the data is never lost when there is a bug fix.
 - It prevents the data from being tampered with.
 - It prevents the censorship of the data.
 - It is open source.
+- No third party can access your files or prevent you from accessing them.

-## How Decentralized Vault Works?
+### :closed_lock_with_key: How Devault Works?

-- First: create a wallet.
-	- The wallet is a private key that is used to sign transactions.
-	- we use [metamask](https://metamask.io/) as a web3 provider.
-So you can use metamask to create a wallet and start using decentralized vault.
+When you upload a file:

+- The file gets encrypted using AES-256-CBC encryption.
+- The encrypted file split into pieces.
+- The chunks are distributed across the network nodes.
-- Second: connect the wallet to the application.
+- The root hash will be stored in the your wallet on the blockchain.

-  - through the connect wallet button.
-- Third: upload files.
-	- You will be asked for a password to encrypt the file with.
-	- Then your file is split into smaller chunks, cryptographically hashed, and given a unique fingerprint called a content identifier (CID).
+When you download a file:

-	- The chunks distributed to multiple nodes on the network.
+- The root hash will be retrieved from your wallet on the blockchain.
-- Fourth: download files.
-	- The file will be reconstructed from the chunks.
+- The root hash will be used to retrieve the file chunks.
-	- You will be asked for a password to decrypt the file.
+- The retrieved chucks will be combined and decrypted to represent the original file.
-	- The file gets decrypted and downloaded.

 ## :biking_man: Getting Started

 ### :yellow_circle: Prerequisites

-#### :package: Package manager
+#### :package: Package Manager

 This project uses `npm` as a package manager